A flat-band perspective on the boson peak in amorphous solids: Experimental evidence

 Figure~\ref{fig:exp2d}(a) shows the normalized spectral function as a function of energy transfer $\Delta E$ for various polar incident angles.
 A strong peak follows the dispersion of the flexural (ZA) phonon, while an additional weaker peak appears near $\Delta E = \pm 6$ meV (red bar), marking the boson peak anomaly.
 This feature becomes more evident when spectra are averaged over all angles (see Fig. 3 in \cite{Tomterud2023}).

 To investigate the origin of the BP anomaly, the dispersion relation of the lowest-energy modes was extracted from the same data, as shown in Fig.~\ref{fig:exp2d}(b).
 The ZA mode follows the expected gapped, quadratic dispersion \cite{PhysRevB.88.115418} (purple symbols).
-In contrast, the so-called BP mode (red symbols) exhibits a flat dispersion, largely independent of the parallel momentum transfer $\Delta K$.
-Its energy closely matches the BP feature identified in panel (a), reinforcing the interpretation that the BP anomaly originates from a dispersionless vibrational mode.
+In contrast, the so-called BP band (red symbols) exhibits a flat dispersion, largely independent of the parallel momentum transfer $\Delta K$.
+Its energy closely matches the BP feature identified in panel (a), reinforcing the interpretation that the BP anomaly originates from a dispersionless non-phononic band.

 \paragraph*{2D $v$-SiO$_2$}-- Ref.~\cite{PhysRevLett.99.035503} employed a similar experimental technique to reveal the emergence of a boson peak in 2D vitreous silica deposited on a substrate.
 As noted in the abstract, ``\textit{The boson peak appears as a dispersionless mode of $\approx 4$ meV in the recorded time-of-flight spectra}.''
 Figure~\ref{fig:expsurf}(a) shows the experimental spectral function normalized by the two-dimensional Debye prediction, where the BP anomaly is clearly visible and highlighted with colored bars.
-Panel (b) presents the energy of the dispersionless mode extracted from the TOF spectra (see Fig. 1 in \cite{PhysRevLett.99.035503}), which again exhibits a flat dispersion closely matching the BP feature in the spectral function.
+Panel (b) presents the energy of the non-phononic band extracted from the TOF spectra (see Fig. 1 in \cite{PhysRevLett.99.035503}), which again exhibits a flat dispersion closely matching the BP feature in the spectral function.

 \paragraph*{Bilayer silica}-- Ref.~\cite{PhysRevB.111.205423} recently reported the observation of a boson peak in bilayer silica using helium atom scattering.
-The data reveal a flat, dispersionless BP mode whose energy coincides with the anomaly observed in the reduced vibrational density of states, confirming the presence of a characteristic BP mode in this bilayer system.
+The data reveal a flat, dispersionless BP band whose energy coincides with the anomaly observed in the reduced vibrational density of states, confirming the presence of a characteristic BP band in this bilayer system.